fbgallet/roam-extension-speech-to-roam/README.md

   3. then place your cursor in this block (the parent of the template), and write some information to be processed following the template, or some instructions, or record your voice note (that will be "post-processed" following the template),
   4. click on the post-processing button (after optionally specifying the context) => the template will be automatically filled in (this may take time depending on the amount of information to process).
-- Some blocks of the context can be excluded of the prompt and only used as text: just insert `{text}` in the corresping blocks
+- If some blocks of the template should remain exactly the same (as headers, comments...), insert `{text}` in the corresping blocks.
+The `{text}` flag will be removed from the processed template (but not from the original template).
 - You can specify a default template in the settings.
 It will be automatically inserted as child of the focused block when you run post-processing if there is currently no child.
 Copy the block reference of the root block of your template.
 The root or parent block is only the title, it will not be inserted nor used as an instruction.
 If no user default template is defined, a predefined template will be used, just try it !

 ## Use models throught OpenRouter